 Poll: Where would you like the next Balance Keeper to come from once I've finished this story and maybe a sequel ?
 OR should I expand on an existing one?
 Please, pick your three favorites.
 Vote Now!

-Author has written 20 stories for Final Fantasy I-VI, Harry Potter, Star Wars, Thor, Avatar: Last Airbender, Buffy: The Vampire Slayer, Stargate: SG-1, Hellsing, Forgotten Realms, Spider-Man, Final Fantasy VII, A Nightmare on Elm Street, Shining, and Deadpool.
+Author has written 22 stories for Final Fantasy I-VI, Harry Potter, Star Wars, Thor, Avatar: Last Airbender, Buffy: The Vampire Slayer, Stargate: SG-1, Hellsing, Forgotten Realms, Spider-Man, Final Fantasy VII, A Nightmare on Elm Street, Shining, Deadpool, and Book X-overs.

 The Story of Me